Zeta Makripoulia

-Zeta Makripoulia (Greek: Ζέτα Μακρυπούλια; born 31 July 1978) is a Greek actress, TV hostess and former model.
+Zeta Makrypoulia (Greek: Ζέτα Μακρυπούλια; born 31 July 1978) is a Greek actress, TV hostess and former model.

 Career

 Makripoulia graduated from Vasilis Diamantopoulos' Drama School in 1994, while she has also attended acting classes at Theatro ton Allagon.
 Then she started appearing on television and has participated in various shows and commercials for the last years.
 She also has worked in various television productions.
-Makripoulia appeared in the hit series Para Pente, with her performance as a naive village girl in the series.
+Makripoulia appeared in the hit series Sto Para Pente, with her performance as a naive village girl in the series.
 Zeta and actor/scriptwriter Giorgos Kapoutzidis were commentators of the 51st Eurovision Song Contest in Athens.

 Aside from television productions Zeta has also appeared on stage, debuting for the first time in 2005 in the theatrical play "Sesouar gia Dolofonous".
-For the past years, she has also been working as a radio DJ for well-known radio stations, including Ciao FM and Sfera 102.2.
+For the past years, she has also been working as a radio DJ for well-known radio stations, including Ciao FM and Sfera 102.2'.
 In 2010 she starred in Wog Boy 2: Kings of Mykonos alongside Nick Giannopoulos and Vince Colosimo as Zoe, the love interest of Giannopoulos' character.
 From 2010 to 2012 she presented the Greek version of Dancing with the Stars.